tomraster/tomraster/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ph.D. in Economics
+  - course: PhD in Economics
     institution: Paris School of Economics
     year: 2019-22 (expected)
   - course: Visiting PhD student